EMI-Group/evox/docs/source/guide/basics/1-start.rst

     )
     ackley = problems.numerical.Ackley()

-The algorithm and the problem are composed together using ``pipeline``:
+The algorithm and the problem are composed together using ``workflow``:

 .. code-block:: python

-    pipeline = workflows.StdPipeline(pso, ackley)
+    workflow = workflows.StdWorkflow(pso, ackley)

-To initialize the whole pipeline, call ``init`` on the pipeline object with a PRNGKey.
+To initialize the whole workflow, call ``init`` on the workflow object with a PRNGKey.
 Calling ``init`` will recursively initialize a tree of objects, meaning the algorithm pso and problem ackley are automatically initialize as well.

 .. code-block:: python

     key = jax.random.PRNGKey(42)
-    state = pipeline.init(key)
+    state = workflow.init(key)

-To run the pipeline, call ``step`` on the pipeline.
+To run the workflow, call ``step`` on the workflow.

 .. code-block:: python

-    # run the pipeline for 100 steps
+    # run the workflow for 100 steps
     for i in range(100):
-        state = pipeline.step(state)
+        state = workflow.step(state)

 Monitor
 =======

-Usually, we don't care about the final state of the pipeline, instead, we are more interested in things like the fitness or the final solution.
+Usually, we don't care about the final state of the workflow, instead, we are more interested in things like the fitness or the final solution.

 The ``monitor`` is the way to record these values in EvoX.